aerobi93/aerobi93.github.io/README.md

 # monsterSlayerclass

-## basic exercise on the javascript class
+## basic exercise on the javascript class with typescript